racenis/tram-sdk/README.md

 	- Ability to look at (turn head/etc. towards) something
 - ArmatureComponents have different blending modes for animations
 	- Might take some time to figure out
+- AudioComponents can play more than 128 sounds at the same time
+- Split animation into animation and StreamableAnimation
+	- Animations that need to be streamed in and later removed have their own keyframe pools

 ### Important questions that need answering
 - Can you change the sun color/direction and ambient color?